Best Walks and Hikes in Tasmania

 The overland adventure begins at Cradle Mountain, delivering walkers to Lake St Clair, Australia’s deepest freshwater lake.
 The trek meanders through glacially-carved valleys and alpine meadows with side-walks for the more adventurous.
 Go it alone or let the guides lead your way, complete with flora and fauna interpretation and huts exclusive to the company.

-…Tasmanian Pinot [is] poured at dusk along with three course meals.
+…Tasmanian pinot poured at dusk along with three-course meals.

 FREYCINET EXPERIENCE WALK

 Position yourself on Tasmania’s east coast and add walking to the mix.
 With Freycinet Experience Walk day one begins (weather permitting) with a visit to Schouten Island on the southern end.
 This is the part where dolphins and Tassie’s birdlife are a likely welcome party.
 It’s not all about walking here, you can even drop a line and bring in a Flathead in Schouten Passage.

 The four-day walk features Bryan’s Beach, the all famous Wineglass Bay and pinnacle of Mount Graham.
 That’s 579 m above sea level and provides a vista well worth your upward climb.
 The walk offers lower level alternatives including the rock climber’s haven of White Water Wall.
 Bluestone Bay, Quartzite Ridge, Friendly Beaches are all on the itinerary as you walk in the footsteps of the Oyster Bay Tribe.